Want insight into why you are losing business? Use the Losses report to determine how much you're losing, and why.

 The Losses report is an easy way to get insight into not just how many leads you've lost over a given period of time, but also the value those leads were worth to your company.

-This report automatically includes all lost and cancelled leads in your Nutshell account.
+This report automatically includes all lost and canceled leads in your Nutshell account.

 Segment the report by outcome to compare the reasons you're losing deals, or segment by competitor to measure the importance of changing your strategy.